 - both white and brown basmati come out perfectly

-Watch the video below to see how to cook both white and brown basmati in the Instant Pot!
+Watch the video below to see how to cook both white and brown basmati in a pressure cooker!
 You can find more recipe videos on my YouTube channel.

 Don’t forget to pin this post to save it for later!